Business website cost in 2026: the complete guide to setting your budget

 Of course, your site might only cost you €5,000 and your store might only generate €3,000 in revenue per month, but regardless, this reflection is still necessary.
 The purpose of this e-commerce business plan is to test the viability of your project and to mentally prepare yourself to carry your project forward.

 Finally, you need to estimate the time required to manage your site: handling orders, creating promotional activities, recruiting customers… Not to mention managing your own motivation to successfully carry out the project.
-Launching an online store is a fantastic adventure, but it truly begins once the site is live, as that's when you'll need to put all your efforts into making your store thrive and enhancing its reputation.
+Launching an online store takes real commitment, and it truly begins once the site is live, as that's when you'll need to put all your efforts into making your store thrive and enhancing its reputation.